b-zee/sn_container/README.md

 The container can also be run on the host network by adding `--network=host` to the `docker run` command.
 Similarly, custom network bridges can be used, which are useful for accessing from other containers with the help of DNS.

 ### Command Line Interface

+> :warning: The CLI is not available in the latest versions.

 If the network is up and running, one can use the built-in Safe CLI to operate on the network.